Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: IV. Einstein and Planck 1905--1907

 Einstein even devoted one of his theoretical works from 1906 to the possibility of experimental measuring the ratio of transverse and longitudinal mass \cite{Einstein 1906}.
 Unfortunately, Einstein used the ordinary and wrong formula with longitudinal mass (like Bucherer in 1904 \cite{Bucherer 1904}):

-Despite that and (\ref{Einstein masses}) and (\ref{Lorentz masses}), the presented theory of masses was called by Einstein as Lorentz-Einstein theory \cite{Einstein 1906}, which is somewhat justified \cite{Wroblewski historia}.
+Despite that, as well as (\ref{Einstein masses}) and (\ref{Lorentz masses}), the presented theory of masses was called by Einstein as Lorentz--Einstein theory \cite{Einstein 1906}, which is somewhat justified \cite{Wroblewski historia}.
 However, writing the formula (\ref{mistake}) is surprising because already in 1905 Einstein gave the correct expression for work $W$ of load acceleration (equals kinetic energy) \cite{Einstein June}:

 Because of the facts presented above Einstein never accepted the idea of mass depending on velocity \cite{Hecht}.
 Evidence of that is a letter to Barnett from 1948 whose fragment can be found in Okun's work \cite{Okun}, and its corrected translation in discussion \cite{putting rest}.
 Many critics of relativistic mass refer to this letter.
 But they forget that from the beginning Einstein was having problems defining mass and he was searching for the right definition.
 Surprisingly, he did not find it in the mass-energy relation nor in the work from 1905 \cite{Einstein 1905}, nor in the work from 1907 \cite{Einstein 1907}, where he included the following equations (see also \cite{Field}):